 This function helps track duration, type, and consistency of sports activity.
-This can be an activity meter or calorie counter.
-This can also be a robust system for data collection.
-Your fitness app synchronizes with all user devices for data aggregation regarding sleep, calorie intake, and much more.
-Based on aggregated data, users can see how their training affects blood pressure, heart rate, and weight.
+This can be an activity meter, calorie counter, and robust data collection system.
+Your fitness app synchronizes with all user devices for data aggregation regarding sleep, calorie intake, etc. Based on aggregated data, users can see how their training affects blood pressure, heart rate, and weight.

-Timely notifications help users stay on track to achieve their goals.
-When the right motivating messages are sent at the right time, they tend to be the most powerful marketing tool.
+Timely notifications to help users stay on track to achieve their goals.
+When the right motivating messages are sent at the right time, they tend to be a powerful marketing tool.

-Basically, developers create a fitness app using all three approaches: native, hybrid, and cross-platform.
+Developers build a fitness app using all three platforms: native, hybrid, and cross-platform.

 Developers make a separate app for each platform.
 Native apps enjoy the best performance, access to native features, and native design.

-However, native apps are expensive; development time is long.
+However, native apps are expensive because development time is lengthy.

 Developers maintain one code base for two platforms.
-They reuse the same codebase by applying a cross-platform framework such as Flutter, React Native or Xamarin.
-Development timeline is shorter.
+They reuse the same codebase using a cross-platform framework such as Flutter, React Native, or Xamarin.
+Development time is shorter.

-However, hybrid apps are hard to optimize.
-Access to hardware can also be limited.
+However, hybrid apps are hard to optimize, and access to hardware could be limited.

 Most important fitness app development trends